kroosec/curated-compilers/README.md

 Unlike awesome-* repositories, my goal is to only add resources:
 - That I've fully read (thus, I won't be adding SICP yet ;))
-- And which I found to be of good quality (Concise explanations, challenging problem sets, new ideas etc,.)
+- Which I found to be of good quality (Concise explanations, challenging problem sets, new ideas etc,.)

+Where applicable, I add links to coding solutions/projects that I've written for that resource.

 Propositions are welcome, but it may take me some time to add them if ever, due to the reasons cited above.